 This is a great gluten-free breakfast option!
 Fresh fruit is naturally gluten-free, as well as a large percentage of rice cakes and most spreadable flavored cream cheeses.
 (Always be sure to check labels or call the manufacturer if in doubt.)

-If a vegetarian option is needed, look for a “suitable for vegetarians symbol” on packages of Philadelphia cream cheese.
+If a vegetarian option is needed, look for a “suitable for vegetarians symbol” on packages of cream cheese.

 PROSCIUTTO HONEYDEW (GF, Dairy-Free, Vegan & Paleo Options)